-- use with asymmetrical input supply and single-phase loads or unbalanced three-phase loads; - operation based on the 'rms voltage' and not on the average one.
-This type of control can supply the load a correctly stabilised voltage even with non-sinusoidal waves, frequently found in habitual applications and caused by the presence of (for example) converters, non-linear loads, transients, etc. - regulation performed independently on each single phase (referring to the neutral, which must be available and connected: - fully operational with load charge variable from 0 to 100% and 100% phase unbalance. - up to 30% load current harmonic content admitted.
+- use with asymmetrical input supply and single-phase loads or unbalanced three-phase loads; - operation based on the 'rms voltage'.
+This type of control can supply the load a correctly stabilised voltage even with non-sinusoidal waves, frequently caused by the presence of (for example) converters, non-linear loads, transients, etc. - regulation performed independently on each single phase (referring to the neutral, which must be available and connected; - fully operational with load charge variable from 0 to 100% and 100% phase unbalance. - up to 30% load current harmonic content admitted.
 With higher percentage, the nominal power must be de-rated. - insensitivity to the load power factor - absence of generation of noticeable harmonic distortions in the output voltage.